 Furthermore, these muscles will need more time to recuperate, especially if you’ve spent a gym session lifting heavy weights.

-Is It Ok to Do Cardio After Leg Day?
+Should I Do Cardio After Leg Day?

 Understanding The Relationship Between Cardio And Weightlifting

 Cardio and weight training both elicit different responses in the body.
 While they both aim to get your body healthier and stronger, weight-bearing exercise promotes strength.
 Cardio, on the other hand, improves the function of your respiratory and circulatory systems.

 With this in mind, the following situations explain when cardio is beneficial and when it’s harmful to your fitness progress.

 Moderate Cardio on Leg Day is Beneficial Under These Conditions

 Intense cardio exercise immediately after a brutal leg day can be dangerous, so give your body some time to heal before running.
 A total of 24 hours is typically enough between workouts.
 You’ll feel energised after this allotted break, allowing your body to reap the full benefits of your run.
 Lingering soreness directly after a heavy weight training session can slow you down.
 The muscles also fatigue after weightlifting, which can affect your speed and endurance.

 On the other hand, low to moderate exercise can be used to your benefit after a tough leg workout!
 To improve the effects of delayed onset muscle soreness, consider doing the following after a glute, hamstring, or quad focused day at the gym.

 - Walking at an incline on a treadmill

 - Light to moderate cycling